 Promoting diversity and instilling a sense of inclusivity both rely on employers and their staff generally having or developing effective cultural knowledge and understandings.

-As mentioned earlier, FASD occurs across all ethnic and cultural groups, including non-Indigenous Australians and Indigenous Australians.
-This means that there will be much diversity amongst persons with FASD seeking employment following their involvement with the justice system.
+FASD occurs across all ethnic and cultural groups, including non-Indigenous Australians and Indigenous Australians.
+This means that there will be much diversity amongst people with FASD seeking employment, following their involvement with the justice system.

-Employers can therefore think about ways to ensure a culturally safe and appropriate workplace for employees from diverse backgrounds, such as culturally and linguistically diverse (CALD) communities and Indigenous Australian employees.
+Employers can consider ways to ensure a culturally safe and appropriate workplace for employees from diverse backgrounds, such as culturally and linguistically diverse (CALD) communities and Indigenous Australian employees.

 Accommodating for cultural and linguistic differences in the workplaces can be achieved by: